An interior proximal gradient method for nonconvex optimization: A barrier-friendly proximal gradient method

 \section{A barrier-friendly proximal gradient method}

-In this section we elaborate upon \cref{state:IP:x} of \cref{alg:IP}, that aims at solving the barrier problem \eqref{eq:Pmu}.
-Specifically, we will show that at every (outer) iteration \(k\), the call to \ipfb{} yields a point \(x^{k+1}\) which is \(\varepsilon_k\)-stationary for problem (\hyperref[eq:Pmu]{\(P_{\mu_k}\)}) and such that \(q_{\mu_k}(x^{k+1})\leq q_{\mu_k}(x^k)\), as commented at \cref{state:IP:x}. \ipfb{}, outlined in \cref{alg:FB}, is adapted from \cite[Alg.
-3]{demarchi2021proximal} so as to cope with the lack of the full domain of the locally smooth function \(f_\mu\).
+In this section we elaborate upon \cref{state:IP:x} of \cref{alg:IP}, that aims at solving the barrier problem \eqref{eq:Pmu} via proximal gradient iterations.
+Specifically, we will show that at every (outer) iteration \(k\), the call to \ipfb{} yields a point \(x^{k+1}\) which is \(\varepsilon_k\)-stationary for problem (\hyperref[eq:Pmu]{\(P_{\mu_k}\)}) and such that \(q_{\mu_k}(x^{k+1})\leq q_{\mu_k}(x^k)\), as commented at \cref{state:IP:x}. \ipfb, outlined in \cref{alg:FB}, is adapted from \cite[Alg.
+3]{demarchi2022proximal} so as to cope with the lack of the full domain of the locally smooth function \(f_\mu\).
+In fact, improving upon \cite{demarchi2022proximal,kanzow2022convergence,demarchi2023proximal} we here remove boundedness impositions on the stepsize sequence.
+This flexibility is captured, at the beginning of every iteration \(j\), by initializing the stepsize as \(\gamma_j=r\gamma_{j-1}\) (as opposed to \(\gamma_j=\gamma_{j-1}\), or selecting \(\gamma_j\) from a fixed bounded interval), where the factor \(r\geq1\) quantifies the stepsize enlargement.
+Large values of \(r\) aim at expediting convergence in terms of number of iterations by testing large stepsizes first, at the expense of potentially more backtrackings and, consequently, gradient evaluations per iteration.
+Small values instead result in fewer backtrackings at the expense of more conservative stepsize choices.
+By compensating for the possibly overly cautious estimate obtained by previous reductions, this stepsize redemption has been denominated \emph{``regret''} in the FOM toolbox \cite{beck2019fom}, a terminology that we also adopt in this work.
+Although the tuning of \(r\) may be problem dependent, recent results for the convex case provide insights on parameter-free and problem-independent choices; we refer to the commentary after \cref{thm:PG} for the details.

-Relative to \eqref{eq:Pmu}, we consider the proximal gradient operator with stepsize $\gamma > 0$ defined by
+Relative to \eqref{eq:Pmu}, we consider the proximal gradient operator with stepsize $\gamma\in(0,\gamma_g)$ defined by

 which is compact valued, and relative to